 In this segment my fastest reference is lap is the Red 5/4.
 The top graphic tile shows I entered the first apex slower.
 The third graphic highlights my braking, which is earlier and more aggressive on lap 5/4.
 The bottom tile shows the time I gave up on entry.
-But like turn 2, I was able to get back to the throttle earlier as you can see by the red 5/4 LonAcc in the third tile and my exit speed was 7 MPH faster exiting on to the longest straight.
+But like the turn earlier, I was able to get back to the throttle earlier as you can see by the red 5/4 LonAcc in the third tile and my exit speed was 7 MPH faster exiting on to the longest straight.

 Picking up the throttle earlier in the second apex gave me a higher exit speed that allowed me make up for the lost time entering turn 5 and gain another 00.34 seconds from the 6,500-12,000 foot marker on Mario Andretti straight.
-That's 00.34 seconds equals about 60 feet which or 4 car lengths!
+That' 00.34 seconds equals about 60 feet which or 4 car lengths at the end of the long straight

-Interestingly, fastest segment time through Turn 5 didn't translate to the fastest time down the long back stretch.
+Interestingly, the fastest segment time through Turn 5 didn't translate to the fastest overall lap time.
 Turn 5 is all about exit speed.
-This is an example of going into turn 5 too fast and paying for it on exit with a slower exit speed.
+The data show us that going into turn 5a too fast and paying for it on exit of 5b with a slower exit speed, is clearly a losing strategy.
 Turn 5's double apex is the classic "compromise" turn complex where the goal is to maximize exit speed for onto the long straight.

 A real eye opener for me in seeing the potential of data happened while working at Monticello Motor Club.
 We have two young and very fast, professional drivers that were driving the same Porsche 2.7 Cayman.
 They posted laps times consistently within two-tenths of a second to each other lap after lap.
 One young gun was a hard charging, late brake artist.
 The other used an earlier and lighter brake pedal with significant trail braking at turn in.
-Can you tell which combination of techniques was faster?
-The data could.
 After comparing data, each driver discussed the other's techniques in different corners and by the end of the day, they both where posting lap times 0.5 seconds faster.
 You gotta love data.

-One word of caution; I have seen this happen on more than one occasion so it is worth mentioning.
+One word of caution; I have seen this happen on more than one occasion.
 Don't take G-Force data as an absolute of the car's cornering and braking capability.
-I have heard more than one student say, "I see the car generated 1.35 G's in turn 9, but I'm only showing only 1.1 G's in turn 12.
+"I see the car generated 1.35 G's in turn 9, but I'm only showing only 1.1 G's in turn 12.
 I guess I can go in into turn 12 much faster, right?"
 This is so WRONG.
-Turn 9 at Monticello is a sweeping banked uphill turn while turn 12 is a flat 90-degree right-hander.
+In this case, turn 9 at Monticello is a sweeping banked uphill turn while turn 12 is a flat 90-degree right-hander.
 If you think a car that pulls 1.35 G's in the 3 degrees of banking in turn 9 will pull the same 1.35G's on a flat turn 12, be prepared to buy a section or guardrail.
 The same holds true for longitudinal G's (braking force).
-Braking into an uphill will give you higher LongG then raking on a downhill like the front straight at Watkins Glen.
+Braking into an uphill will give you higher LongG then braking on a downhill like the front straight at Watkins Glen.
+Use data to compare laps in each turn and brake zone separately.